github/erblint-github/docs/rules/accessibility/nested-interactive-elements-counter.md

 ## Rule Details

 Certain interactive controls such as `button`, `summary`, `input`, `select`, `textarea`, or `a` can't have interactive children.
-Nesting interactive elements produces invalid HTML, and ssistive technologies, such as screen readers, might ignore or respond unexpectedly to such nested controls.
+Nesting interactive elements produces invalid HTML, and assistive technologies, such as screen readers, might ignore or respond unexpectedly to such nested controls.

 ## Resources